damzkii/fdf/README.md

 # FDF
 ## Summary

 First graphics project for Hive Helsinki.
 Fdf is a 42 project to learn about 3D programming.
-The program takes a map as a parameter and creats its
+The program takes a map as a parameter and creates its
 3D representation.
 ## Installation
 1. Git clone https://github.com/damzkii/fdf.git